mkwng/RemoveLinks.sketchplugin/README.md

 # RemoveLinks.sketchplugin
-Plugin to remove all links in selected layers
+Because some earlier versions of Sketch didn't have this built in, here's a plugin to remove all links in selected layers